kubecost/docs/long-term-storage.md

 **Step 1:** *Create object-store yaml file*

-This step creates a yaml file that contains your durable storage target (e.g. GCS, S3, etc.) configuration and access credentials.
+This step creates the object-store.yaml file that contains your durable storage target (e.g. GCS, S3, etc.) configuration and access credentials.
 The details of this file are documented thoroughly in [Thanos documentation](https://thanos.io/tip/thanos/storage.md/).

 Use the appropriate guide for your cloud provider: